shelart/google-migrate-calendar-reminders-to-tasks/README.md

 Unlike that officially provided migration way, this project grants you much more control on what Reminders you'd like to migrate, and to what Tasks lists.
-And it still provides you a convenient automation for batch processes!
+And it still provides you a flexible automation for batch processes!